brndng/chess-club/README.md

 ![checkmate](https://user-images.githubusercontent.com/31902206/46249044-2622cd00-c3d7-11e8-91b2-ffaaebe8dc4b.gif)

 Play chess with friends in real-time!
 Your games persist so you can pick up where you left off.
-Visit "Archives" to replay your past games.
+Visit "Archive" to replay your past games.

 Built with Node + Express, React + Redux, Websockets, and PostgreSQL.